Improving Scores on the Ranger Physical Assessment Test

-In this study, researchers focused on the tactical assessments of the Ranger Physical Assessment and Selection Program I (RASP I), known as the Ranger Athlete Warrior (RAW) program and the Ranger Physical Assessment Test (RPAT).
+In this study, researchers focused on the tactical assessments of the Ranger Physical Assessment and Selection Program I (RASP I), known as the Ranger Athlete Warrior (RAW) program, and the Ranger Physical Assessment Test (RPAT).
 RAW is a holistic program designed to support the athlete through physical training, sports medicine, nutrition, and mental toughness.
 RPAT was designed to simulate the physical aptitude of a Ranger during combat operations.
-This study examined the assessments that makes up the physical training portion of the RAW program in order to establish the influence of RAW on RPAT, the tactical assessment under load.
+This study examined the assessments that make up the physical training portion of the RAW program in order to establish the influence of RAW on RPAT, the tactical assessment under load.

 RAW Physical Assessment Protocol:

 - Broad jump

 - Operators perform a variety of tasks symbolic of those they might encounter during a combat operation